Home

 Please report any issues with the manager or this site to their respective github issues page.

-Starfield Mod Manager now supports Creations and External Mods.
+Manapart Mod Manager supports Creations and External Mods.
 (See the manual for creations).

 External mods are simply plugin files that are in your data folder that you don't want to manage like other mods (get their own data folder), but that should still be managed in plugins.txt.
 You generally shouldn't need this feature.

-If you've been using SMM prior to the release of creations, you'll need to upgrade your setup.
-You should be able to run validate to see what commands you'll need to run to get things working with the latest version of SMM.
+If you've been using MMM prior to the release of creations, you'll need to upgrade your setup.
+You should be able to run validate to see what commands you'll need to run to get things working with the latest version of MMM.